Family Law · Divorce

 How a Buyout Works

-A buyout begins with establishing the fair market value of the home.
-From that value, the outstanding mortgage balance and estimated costs of sale are subtracted to arrive at net equity.
-The spouse keeping the home then owes the departing spouse their share of that net equity, which may or may not be exactly half depending on how the court or the parties allocate the marital estate under Pennsylvania’s equitable distribution framework.
+The spouse keeping the home owes the departing spouse their share of net equity, which may or may not be exactly half depending on how the court or the parties allocate the marital estate.

 Calculating Divorce Home Equity

 The equity calculation in a divorce buyout follows a straightforward formula: fair market value minus the outstanding mortgage balance minus estimated costs of sale equals net equity.
-That net equity figure is what the parties are dividing.

 Appraisal Disputes

+Each spouse may obtain their own appraisal, and those appraisals frequently differ.
+A higher valuation benefits the departing spouse.
+A lower valuation benefits the spouse keeping the home.
+Neither party has a neutral interest in the number.
 When appraisals conflict, the parties may agree to split the difference, commission a third appraisal, or present competing valuations to the court for resolution.
 In litigation, the court evaluates the methodology and evidence underlying each appraisal and determines which value to apply.
+Real estate provisions require careful attention to marital home division in Pennsylvania divorce under Pennsylvania law.
 The quality of the appraisal and the appraiser’s ability to support it under cross-examination can determine the outcome of the property division.

 Refinancing After Divorce

-A buyout requires the spouse keeping the home to refinance the mortgage in their name alone.
-This removes the departing spouse from the loan obligation and eliminates their continued exposure to default risk.
+A buyout requires the spouse keeping the home to refinance the mortgage in their name alone to remove the departing spouse from the loan obligation.

+Refinancing removes the departing spouse from loan liability and eliminates their continued exposure to default risk.
 Until the refinance is completed, both spouses remain legally obligated to the lender regardless of what the divorce order says.

-Refinancing is not always straightforward.
-The buying spouse must qualify for the new loan on their own income and credit.
+Refinancing is not always straightforward under current lending standards.
+The buying spouse must qualify for the new loan on their own income and credit, which may be difficult if marital income was previously combined or if the divorce reduces available income through support obligations.
 If they cannot qualify, the buyout may not be feasible at the time of divorce.
-In those cases, the parties may agree to defer the sale, set a timeline for refinancing, or explore whether other arrangements are workable.
+In those cases, the parties may agree to defer the sale, set a timeline for refinancing with periodic review, or explore whether other arrangements such as co-ownership with a buyout option are workable.
 A divorce agreement that requires a refinance but does not specify a deadline or a consequence for failure to refinance can create enforcement problems later.

 Trading Assets Instead of Paying Cash

+A spouse who wants to keep the home may agree to give up their interest in a retirement account, brokerage account, or other marital property in exchange for the departing spouse’s equity share.
+These trades can work well for both parties if structured correctly, but they require careful analysis.
 Retirement accounts have different tax treatment than home equity.
-A dollar of IRA balance is not the same as a dollar of home equity after taxes are factored in.
+A dollar of IRA balance is not the same as a dollar of home equity after taxes are factored in because retirement account withdrawals are taxed as ordinary income while home equity can be realized tax-free up to the capital gains exclusion limits under federal law.
 A trade that appears equal on paper may produce a significantly different result once the tax consequences of each asset are considered.
 Getting this analysis right before the property settlement agreement is signed avoids regret after the divorce is final.

 When a Buyout Is Not Possible

-Not every spouse who wants to keep the home can afford the buyout.
 If the buying spouse cannot qualify for refinancing, cannot fund the equity payment, or cannot structure a trade that works for both parties, the home may need to be sold.
 Either spouse can seek a court order compelling the sale if negotiations reach an impasse.
-For a full overview of what happens to the marital home in divorce — including forced sale and temporary arrangements — see our page on who gets the house in a Pennsylvania divorce.
+For a full overview of what happens to the marital home in divorce, including forced sale and temporary arrangements, see our page on who gets the house in a Pennsylvania divorce.